Changing careers

 'Finding fulfilling work can have a positive impact on your physical and mental health, your relationships, your self-esteem, and even, over time, your bank balance,' says Natasha Stanley, head coach, writer and experience designer at Careershifters.
 'The average person spends a third of their life at work.
 If you're miserable in your job, it matters.'

 You'll have the freedom to pursue what's important to you.
-'Rather than being limited to what you think you 'can' do based on your current skillset, look at what you're naturally drawn to, in and out of work,' Natasha says.
+'Rather than being limited to what you think you 'can' do based on your current skill set, look at what you're naturally drawn to, in and out of work,' Natasha says.
 'This could be as broad as being creative or active.'
 Approaching work this way will increase your motivation and overall job satisfaction.

 Things to consider

-A new career is also likely to bring with it a new routine, which may affect your work/life balance, particularly if you're entering a career that requires you to study for a qualification beforehand or alongside work - you'll need to factor in time to study.
+A new career is also likely to bring a new routine, which may affect your work/life balance, particularly if you're entering a career that requires you to study for a qualification beforehand or alongside work - you'll need to factor in time to study.

 'Career change takes time, and big journeys are much easier with a team of supporters,' explains Natasha.
 'Surrounding yourself with other career changers, trusted family and friends, experts and mentors can inspire you, help you find solutions to obstacles, and stay accountable,' she says.